 - your e-resume;

-- your one-page biography;

 - letters from candidates to the panel president;

 - screening panel results;

 - the names of all personnel asking for a billet;

-- input from the cognizant flag officer(s);

-- your Employee Summary Sheet (ESS);
+- your Employee Summary Sheet (ESS); and

-- and a characterization of your Service record.
+- a characterization of your Service record.

-We specifically note whether or not a billet is on your e-resume and whether you find the assignment acceptable or unacceptable - and why.
+We specifically note whether or not a billet is on your eresume and whether you find the assignment acceptable or unacceptable - and why.
 Similarly, we present differing views when they may arise.
 We explain our rationale for an assignment proposal and alternatives if requested.

-The panel typically meets for one to two days before issuing their initial report and recesses for two weeks during the Reserve Retirement In Lieu of Orders (RILO) period.
+The panel typically meets for one to two days before issuing their initial report and recesses for two weeks during the Reserve Retirement In Lieu of Orders (RILO)

+period.
 The post-RILO session is much shorter, and yields the final report after a day.
 Assignment decisions made after the final report are made under the off-season assignment process.